Credit

 Having FICO scores higher than the national average can result in financial benefits.
 Having exceptional credit can help you get lower interest rates, extended repayment lengths, and higher loan amounts.
 Your credit directly affects your financial opportunities, so it’s always a good idea to strive for a higher score.

-If your current credit score hurts to look at, don’t stress too much!
+If your current FICO score is low, don’t stress too much!
 You can quickly improve a bad credit score by changing your financial habits and making conscious spending decisions.
-The best way to slowly improve your credit over time is to avoid missed payments.
-If you already do that, you can start improving your debt to credit ratio.
+The best way to improve your credit over time is to avoid missed payments.
+If you already do that, you can start improving your debt-to-credit ratio.
 When you avoid maxing out your overall credit limit, your credit report will demonstrate your financial competence.

-Fact Nine: Applying for Too Many Loans Is Bad
+Fact 9: Applying for Too Many Loans Is Bad

 You may not impact your credit score when you inquire about new credit.
 However, applying for too many loans or credit lines can damage FICO scores.
-When you start building a financial history, you may feel inclined to apply for as many credit lines as you can.
-But if you submit more than six applications for loans in a given year, your Fair Isaac score will suffer.
+When you start building a financial history, you may feel inclined to apply for as many credit lines as possible.
+But if you submit more than six loan applications in a given year, your Fair Isaac score will suffer.

 Fact 10: Negative Information Is Not Permanent